CasualYT31/WebWars/src/types/README.md

    e.
 Movement - Weapon: N/A^.
 5. **Movement**:
    a.
 Commander: blank, unless the unit that has this movement type is owned by a faction, in which case the name of the primary commander leading the faction that owns the unit that has this movement type.
 (In the original Advance Wars, all units required an owner, but on reflection this limitation seems needless, in fact I believe Advance Wars By Web has a hacky method of allowing ownerless units and it is used sometimes by map makers, so providing a proper way to achieve this could be useful).
    b.
-Weather - Environment: ditto from Faction.
+Weather: current weather.
    c.
+Environment: current environment.
+   d.
 Faction: blank, or the name of the faction that owns the unit that has this movement type.
-   d.
+   e.
 Movement: N/A\*.
-   e.
+   f.
 Structure: blank, except if the unit that has this movement type happens to be on a tile that is part of a structure, in which case the name of the structure will be given.
    f.
-Tile: the type of tile that the unit that has this movement type is currently located on.
+Tile: blank, except if the unit that has this movement type happens to be on a tile, in which case the type of tile that the unit is currently located on.
    g.
-Terrain: the type of terrain that the above tile has.
+Terrain: blank, except if the unit that has this movement type happens to be on a tile, in which case the type of terrain that the tile has.
    h.
 Unit: the type of unit that has this movement type.
    i.
 Weapon: the primary weapon of the unit that has this movement type, if the unit type has a weapon.
 6. **Structure**: